-General Industry OSHA Outreach Training
+OSHA Outreach Training for General Industry

 1. Mandatory – 12 hours.

-a) Introduction to OSHA – 1 hour.
+a) OSHA Introduction – 1 hour.

-f) Personal Protective Equipment (PPE) – 1 hour.
+e) Electricity – 2 hours. f) Personal Protective Equipment (PPE) – 1 hour.

-g) Materials Handling – 2 hours.
+g) Material Handling – 2 hours.

-h) Hazard Communication – 1 hour.
+h) Hazardous Communications – 1 hour.

 2. Elective – 10 hours.

-e) Welding, Cutting, and Brazing.
+e) Welding, cutting and soldering.

-f) Introduction to Industrial Hygiene.
+f) Introduction to industrial hygiene.

-i) Fall Protection.
+i) Fall protection.

 j) health and safety programs.